 The cash-to-cash cycle is the time period between when a business pays a vendor for goods and when it receives payment for selling those goods.
-Its a financial method you can use to measure your businesss turn over and efficiency.
+It’s a financial method you can use to measure your business’s turnover and efficiency.
+This information can also help you with creating a workable budget.
 By tracking the number of days it takes for your business to complete the lifespan of goods, you can understand where and when lags and bottlenecks happen.

 Days Payables Outstanding (DPO)